Emergency Shelter Program

 If all resources are exhausted and it is essential for a family to obtain emergency shelter, FPE provides short-term, family friendly, emergency shelter, food and housing-focused case management services.
 As a result of the COVID-19 pandemic, FPE transitioned from a rotational shelter model which made use of space in the facilities of our faith-based partners to a scattered site model which makes use of apartments, motel rooms or single-family homes as shelter.
 Volunteers from area congregations and other community groups in Essex County continue to provide food and support to the families enrolled in the shelter program.
 Our professional social services staff provides ongoing case management and programming at our Family Resource Center in Montclair.
 This includes social/emotional guidance, goal setting, and referrals to assist in finding housing and jobs.

 Our Host Congregations

 Family Promise Essex is privileged to have a dedicated network of congregations.
 During a host congregation’s week, volunteers come together to perform the various tasks needed.

 Does your family need emergency shelter?

 Are you and your children in need of shelter?
 Family Promise Essex provides shelter, meals, transportation, and supportive services for families experiencing homelessness.
 The program is a partnership with faith communities throughout Essex County.
-Our program is unique in that we do not split up families.
-Dads and boys are able to remain with their families, keeping the family unit strong.

 How The Program Works